FidelusAleksander/ghcertified/content/questions/actions/question-048.md

 ---
 question: "A job called `job2` is using artifacts created in `job1`.
 Therefore it's important to make sure `job1` finishes before `job2` starts looking for the artifacts.
-How should You create that dependency?"
+How should you create that dependency?"
 archetype: "questions"
 title: "Question 048"
 draft: false